Welcome to the 10-part meditation blog series that focuses on the various ways that meditation can assist you and your overall well-being.

 EVERYONE!
 You don’t have to have some enlightened, spiritual abilities to practice meditation.
 You don’t have to be a yogi and go around saying namaste to everyone.
 You don’t have to know someone within the meditation community to be invited into it.
 Literally anyone from toddlers to elders can do and benefit from meditation.

 Where should I start?

 Take your time in trying out all different types of meditation and mindfulness activities to figure out what suites you best (resources provided below).
 After more and more time is spent meditating you will become more and more comfortable with the idea of being still and focusing your attention to your breath.

-2. Sit or lie down and get comfortable
+- Sit or lie down and get comfortable.

-4. Breathe natural.
-Make no effort to control your breathing
+- Breathe naturally.
+Make no effort to control your breathing.

-5. Focus your attention on your breath.
-Observe your bodies movements with your breath.
-Focus your attention on your breath, remembering not to control it and allowing it to flow in and out naturally.
-When your mind wanders, that’s okay, just thank your thoughts and return your focus back to your breath.
+- Focus your attention on your breath.
+Observe your body's movements with your breath.
+Focus your attention on your breath, remembering not to control it and allow it to flow in and out naturally.
+When your mind wanders, that’s okay, just thank your thoughts for coming and return your focus back to your breath.

-a.
-Start with doing this for a few minutes, and then add one more time as your practice progresses.
+- Start with doing this for a few minutes, and then add on more time as your practice progresses.

 The Mindful Twenty-Something